Domain-Aware SE Network for Sketch-based Image Retrieval with Multiplicative Euclidean Margin Softmax: Experiments

-\textbf{Results. }The results are summarized in Table \ref{tab:Comp_SBIR}.
-Remarkably, our model outperforms all the competitors by a very large margin.
-It achieves a MAP improvement of 0.372/0.385 over the state-of-the-art real-valued based method -- Triplet-AlexNet.
+\textbf{Results. }The results are summarized in Table~\ref{tab:Comp_SBIR}.
+Obviously, our model outperforms all the competitors by a very large margin.
+It achieves a MAP improvement of 0.393/0.385 over the state-of-the-art real-valued based method -- Triplet-AlexNet.
 This demonstrates the efficacy of our model.
-Note that the improved performance is due to the novel structure, and the EMS loss function used here.
-We give further analysis in the ablation study.
+Note that the improved performance is due to the novel structure, and the MEMS loss function used here.
+We give further analysis in the ablation study in Section \ref{sec:ablation}.

+The effect of each component in our framework can be found in Table \ref{tab:Comp_SBIR}.
+We can conclude that the proposed MEMS loss and DASE module both improve the performance on SBIR task significantly.